halmartin/meraki-openwrt-docs/mr30h/README.md

 |WLAN 5.0GHz|a/n/ac 2x2, a/n/ac 1x1|
 |Ethernet 1Gbit ports|5|

+## Quick Start

+This section provides a condensed guide for experienced users who want to quickly flash OpenWRT on their MR30H:

+1. Disassemble the device (remove two T10 screws, pry open case)
+2. Connect UART to J8 header (115200 baud, 3.3V)
+3. For devices with U-Boot before September 2017:
+   - Use `ubootwrite.py` to flash new U-Boot
+   - Write U-Boot to `part.safe` for safety
+4. For newer devices:
+   - Use hardware NAND programmer to flash U-Boot
+5. Boot into new U-Boot and interrupt with space key
+6. Load and flash OpenWRT firmware via TFTP
+7. Reboot and enjoy!

 # Disclaimer

 The following instructions are provided AS-IS and the author assumes no liability for any damages incurred.